bseltz-cohesity/scripts/easyScript/heliosLicenseReport/README.md

 # end download commands
 ```

-Unzip the file.
-We can then use Python or PowerShell to store a password for use by easyScript.

 ## Getting a Password for Helios

 Helios uses an API key for authentication.
 To acquire an API key: